owaits/ScreenMonkey.Help/reference/clipTypes/CloneClip.md

 ![](../../images/CloneClipIcon.png)
 # Clone Clip

-The Clone Clip allows you to duplicate from one layer onto another.
-The clone can be filtered to only duplicate certain channels such as red, green, blue and alpha.
+The Clone Clip allows you to duplicate one layer onto another.
+The clone can be filtered to only duplicate certain channels such as red, green, blue or alpha.
 The alpha channel is especially useful when combined with a vision mixer which supports separate alpha mask keying.

 ## Creating Clone Clip
 Click on an empty dashbaod slot and choose 'Clone' from the create clip browser.